Sumeet-Raina/HappyChappy/README.md

 and show me mood options

 As a user
-when I login
+when bot prompts mood options
-I want to be able to display a response
+I want to be able to select a mood as response

 As a user